 - a.
 Motion to postpone indefinitely on General File or Select File, unless the introducer(s) of the bill, or the committee chairperson in the case of committee bills, request(s) that the motion to postpone indefinitely be considered immediately without the one day delay. - b.
 Motion to place on General File pursuant to Rule 3, Section 20(b). - c.
-Motion to place bills on General File, notwithstanding the action of a standing committee. - (b) When a motion or other proposition is under consideration, a motion to amend and a motion to amend that amendment shall be in order. - (c) Amendments to the title shall be made by the Enrollment and Review Committee. - (d) No motion, proposition, or subject, different from that under consideration, shall be admitted under color of amendment.
+Motion to place bills on General File, notwithstanding the action of a standing committee.

+(b) When a motion or other proposition is under consideration, a motion to amend and a motion to amend that amendment shall be in order.

+(c) Amendments to the title shall be made by the Enrollment and Review Committee.

+(d) No motion, proposition, or subject, different from that under consideration, shall be admitted under color of amendment.
 Any amendment that is not germane is out of order.
 Germane amendments relate only to details of the specific subject of the bill and must be in a natural and logical sequence to the subject matter of the original proposal.
-A nongermane amendment includes one that relates to a substantially different subject. - (e) Any member may call for the division of a question, which shall be divided if it comprehends propositions in substance so distinct that, one being taken away, a substantive proposition shall remain for the decision of the Legislature.
+A nongermane amendment includes one that relates to a substantially different subject.

+(e) Any member may call for the division of a question, which shall be divided if it comprehends propositions in substance so distinct that, one being taken away, a substantive proposition shall remain for the decision of the Legislature.
 Once a division is ordered by the presiding officer, each component shall be treated as a separate and distinct proposition.
 For purposes of germaneness, even if a question is germane prior to a request for division, each and every other component or proposition of the divided question will be subject to germaneness rulings.
 Once a vote or change has occurred on any of the divisible questions, the remaining divided sections may not be withdrawn without a majority of those voting or without unanimous consent.
 A motion to strike out and insert shall be deemed indivisible, but a motion to strike out being lost, shall not preclude an amendment or a motion to strike out or insert.
 Such call for division shall not be allowed when considering motions under Rule 6, Section 6.
+Such a call for division shall not be allowed for the mainline budget bill, the deficit bill, the capital construction bill, and the funds transfer bill.